 result).

-is not part of a base FreeBSD install, as
+Note that perl is not part of a base FreeBSD install, as

 HN users pointed out here and here.
 However pfSense pulls it in as a dependency and